-Non-Matriculated/Special Student Status
+Non-Matriculated

-Any student who is a part-time, non-degree seeking student who enrolls in courses, taking up to a total of 11 credits is considered a non-matriculated student.
-Non-matriculated students attend the same classes as degree-seeking students and also earn credits upon satisfactory completion of courses.
+Any student who is a part-time, non-degree seeking student is considered a non-matriculating student.
+Non-matriculated students attend the same classes as degree-seeking students and earn credit upon satisfactory completion of courses.
 Normal course pre-requisites apply, which may include passing one or more sections of the College Placement Test (CPT) or providing the College with a college transcript showing successful completion of pre-requisite courses.
+Non-matriculated students are not eligible for financial aid.